peter-hinch/personal-type3-configurator/README.md

 # Type 3 Volkswagen configurator using React Three Fiber

 The Volkswagen Type 3 is a vehicle that is near to my heart.
-As a personal project and a fun way to learn some more about Three JS, I have been building this product configurator.
-I hope to add some more options as I have time.
+As a personal project and a fun way to teach myself Three JS, I have been building this product configurator.
+I hope to add some more features and configuration options as I have time to work on it.
 Thanks for taking a look!

 ## I'd like to see the app